 Another of the habitats is large spherical enclosure housing rare birds, as well as turtles and fresh water fish.

-And in the centre of the complex is the Restaurante Submarino, a restaurant below ground level but with a large floor-to-ceiling tank of fish on the perimiter of the circular-shaped restaurant area.
+And in the centre of the complex is the Restaurante Submarino, a restaurant below ground level but with a large floor-to-ceiling tank of fish on the perimeter of the circular-shaped restaurant area.
 Reservations are mandatory, and can be made through the website.

 At almost €30 it’s not the cheapest attraction, though a full day can easily be spent at the park, and family discounts are available – as are combined tickets that include admission to two or three of the attractions within the City of Arts and Sciences over consecutive days.